UMHEF Homecoming: Virtual Celebration

-The UM Dollars for Scholars program offers scholarships of up to $4,000 that begins with $1,000 from the student’s local church which is matched by UMHEF, participating UM Conference Foundations, and participating UM-related schools.
+The UM Dollars for Scholars program offers scholarships of up to $4,000 that begin with $1,000 from the student’s local church which is matched by UMHEF, participating UM Conference Foundations, and participating UM-related schools.
 Every year, this program awards more than $1.5 million!
 Learn more about the UMDFS program here.

 General Named Endowed Program

 The other main UMHEF scholarship program is the General Named Endowed program.
 Every year, this program awards more than $578,000 from named funds established by various donors.
 Unlike the UMDFS program, these awards do not require any funds from a student’s local church.
 Learn more about the General Named Endowed program here.

 Did you know that the UMHEF Board of Trustees is comprised of not only clergy and higher education leaders, but also several former UMHEF scholarship recipients?
 The following individuals share about what their scholarship meant to them and why they give back.

 UMHEF supports students attending more than 115 schools recognized as being related to The United Methodist Church, including 13 seminaries.
 We invite you to learn about a few of these schools below: United Theological Seminary, Central Methodist University, and Saint Paul School of Theology.
 While a video is not included below, we also celebrate Wiley College as one of the many Historically Black Colleges and Universities whose students UMHEF supports.